Dreaming381/Latios-Framework/README.md

 have upgrade guides detailing all the breakages and what to change.
 But it will be a manual process.

-Patch releases (0.11.X) will always preserve backwards compatibility back to the last feature release.
+Patch releases (0.12.X) will always preserve backwards compatibility back to the last feature release.

 While I will provide tips and suggestions if you use older releases, I will not publish patch releases for older versions.

-### Free Parking for All of the Above

-If you are experimenting with features, vouching for a new feature, wish to collaborate, or are trying to hunt down a troublesome issue, the best way to ensure success is to make a dev dungeon in Free Parking.
-This provides an easy-to-access collaborative space for fast iteration, and can also serve as a regression test for further development.

 ## Special Thanks To These Awesome Contributors